 Additional Resources

-January preliminary North America Class 8 net orders were 25,800 units, down 30% m/m and 5% y/y.
-Complete industry data for January, including final order numbers, will be published by ACT Research in mid-February.
+February preliminary North America Class 8 net orders were 18,300 units, down 34% y/y.
+Complete industry data for February, including final order numbers, will be published by ACT Research in mid-March.

-Regarding medium duty, he added, “MD Classes 5-7 orders continue their slowly deflating trajectory into still historically elevated truck and bus backlogs.
-ACT's preliminary look at January NA Classes 5-7 orders puts the month's volume at 15,100 orders, down 21% y/y and 10% below December's intake.”
+Regarding medium duty, he added, “MD Classes 5-7 orders continued their slowly deflating trajectory into still historically elevated (if less so) truck and bus backlogs.
+ACT's preliminary look at February NA Classes 5-7 orders puts the month's volume at 17,100 orders, down 11% y/y.”

 Class 8: